 Q: Why do my eyes feel irritated when I wear contacts?

 A: There can be countless reasons why someone’s eyes may be irritated with contact lens wear.
-I’ll list 5 of some of the most common reasons that we come across.
-1. Dry Eye Components: Dry Eye affects more than 20 million people in the U.S., according to one Allergan study.
-(Count me as one of them!)
+Here are 5 of the most common reasons that we come across.
+1. Dry Eye: Dry eye symptoms affect more than 20 million people in the U.S., according to one Allergan study.
 Symptoms can include a burning sensation, excessive tearing, and redness.
 Some contact lenses can work better than others for dry eye patients.
-2. Allergies/GPC components: Many people suffer from different degrees of allergies associated with contact lens wear.
-Giant Papillary Conjunctivitis (GPC) is where bumps develop under the lid, where the constant blinking motion over the contact lens can irritate the eyes.
+2. Allergies / GPC: Many people suffer from different degrees of allergies associated with contact lens wear.
+Giant Papillary Conjunctivitis (GPC) is when bumps develop under the lid, where the constant blinking motion over the contact lens can irritate the eyes.
 There are many effective strategies for contact lens wear and allergies.
 Daily disposable contact lenses can have tremendous benefits for contact lens wearers with seasonal allergies.
-3. Lid involvement/ Meibomian Gland Dysfunction/ Blepharitis : Our eyelids have a complex system that properly lubricates the eye.
+3. Lid involvement / Meibomian Gland Dysfunction / Blepharitis: Our eyelids have a complex system that properly lubricates the eyes.
 When one component of it gets out of whack, it can dramatically affect the comfort of contact lens wear.
 There can also be different types of buildup on eyelashes, that can then fall into the eyes and irritate the surface.
-4. Chronic Abuse of Contact Lenses/Overwear: Many of us have heard contact lens wearers say something like, “I wear my contacts until they start to bother me.”
-I’ll sometimes use the analogy of comparing that strategy to changing the oil after the car breaks down.
-5. Fit/Type of Contact Lens: Whether it’s dated technology/an old school lens, or a lens that’s too loose or tight, there are many aspects of contact lens wear that can be affected by the fit and type of lens used.
-A person’s history is important in determining what contact lens may work best for them.
-Do they have allergies, dry eye, or certain systemic conditions, as well as the factors mentioned above.
+4. Chronic Abuse of Contact Lenses / Overwear: Many of us have heard contact lens wearers say something like, “I wear my contacts until they start to bother me.”
+That strategy is like changing the oil after the car breaks down.
+5. Fit / Type of Contact Lenses: Whether it’s dated technology, an old school lens, or a lens that’s too loose or tight, there are many aspects of contact lens wear that can be affected by the fit and type of lens used.
+A person’s history is important in determining what contact lens may work best for them, including certain systemic conditions, as well as the factors mentioned above.
 Visit your eye doctor, so we can diagnosis the issue, and try to help you feel more comfortable with wearing contact lenses.

 Visit your Optometrist in Meridian for an exam today.